clralab/boilerplates/README.md

 ## Home Lab Setup

 My underlying system setup consists of a physical development server and a production server.
-Both of these computers are running Lubuntu LTS.
+Both of these computers are running Lubuntu LTS and are running Docker containers.
-There is a Synology 220j NAS that acts as a File Server, DHCP, DNS, and NFS for Docker Volumes.
+There is a Synology 220j NAS that acts as a File Server and NFS for Docker Volumes.
+DNS is being managed by a Bind9 container.
+DHCP and Vlans are managed by the physical router.

 ## Resources